toddledev/documentation/docs/08-pages/01-overview/index.md

 - Connecting to external data through APIs
 - Controlling user interactions and navigation flow

-A ecommerce site may contain the following pages:
+An ecommerce site may contain the following pages:

 - HomePage, available at `https://your-site.nordcraft.com/`
 - About, available at `https://your-site.nordcraft.com/about`